Ivana Fuso: Manchester United

 On 14 July 2020, Fuso signed a two-year contract with an option for a third with English FA WSL club Manchester United.
 After suffering two separate muscle and ligament tears at the beginning of the season, Fuso was named in a matchday squad for the first time on 19 November 2020 but was an unused substitute during the 0–0 League Cup draw with Manchester City.
 She made her debut on 16 December 2020 as a 76th-minute substitute in a 1–0 defeat to Everton in the same competition.
 Her first season with the club was ended in March after picking up an ankle injury having made six appearances in all competitions, all as a substitute.

 Bayer Leverkusen loan

 On 7 July 2022, it was announced Fuso had signed a contract extension at Manchester United until June 2024 and loaned out to Bayer Leverkusen of the German Frauen-Bundesliga for the duration of the 2022–23 season.

+Birmingham City

+On 14 September 2023, it was announced that Fuso had joined English Women's Championship side Birmingham City for a club record transfer fee on a two-year deal, with an option for a third year.